 What does “zettai” mean in Japanese?

-Native speakers say “zettai” to mean ‘absolutely’, ‘definitely’, or such in Japanese.
-In this blog post, I will explain this word in detail based on tis kanji expression.
-And also, I will explain how to use it through the example sentences.
-My explanations would help Japanese learners to understand “zettai” more clearly.
+Native speakers say “zettai” often to mean ‘absolutely’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its kanji expression.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “zettai” more clearly.
 Then, let’s get started!

 Contents